barbarer/py4e-int/_sources/tuples/writecode.rst

                 def mod_tuples(tup_list):
                     # Access the last element of each list (-1) and replace with 100 in each element of the tuple
                     updated_list = [tup[:-1] + (100,) for tup in tup_list]
                     # return the updated list
                     return updated_list

 #.
     .. activecode:: tup_writecode8
         :practice: T
         :nocodelens:

-        Define a function called ``info`` with the following required parameters: name, age, birth_year, year_in_college, and hometown.
+        Write a function called ``info`` with the following required parameters: name, age, birth_year, year_in_college, and hometown.
 The function should return a tuple that contains all the inputted information.
 For example, ``info('Troy', 24, 1996, 'Sophomore', 'Ann Arbor')`` would return ``('Troy', 24, 1996, 'Sophomore', 'Ann Arbor')``.
         ~~~~
+        def info(name, age, birth_year, year_in_college, hometown):
+            # write code here

         ====
         from unittest.gui import TestCaseGui